eISSN: 2707-2797

 Yousra El Boussaadni, Abdallah Oulmaati

 PAMJ-CM.
 2023; 11:54.
-Published 28 Mar 2023 | doi:10.11604/pamj-cm.2023.11.54.36110
+Published 28 Mar 2023 | DOI: 10.11604/pamj-cm.2023.11.54.36110

 A 3-month-old boy, with no notable pathological history, was brought to the emergency with a history of incessant cry and stool with blood.
 The diagnosis of intussusception is made after ultrasound.
 After surgical reduction, exploration found a mesenteric node with a hyperplastic character on the anatomopathological study.
 The postoperative time was simple, and the child was seen in consultation 15 days after discharge.
 The examination notes dermo-hypodermic lumps on the trunk, back and testicles, an abdominal ultrasound is requested returning with gastric thickening, periportal infiltration and testicles suggesting lymphoma.
 The biopsy of the belly lump showed infiltrated hypodermis, microscopically, the tumor cells were round.
 The cytoplasm was scarce.
 The nuclei were round, oval or focally irregular, and the mitosis was visible.
 The neoplasms were positive for Pax5, CD45, CD79 by immunohistochemical staining, which suggests leukemia or lymphoma.
 The blood count is normal, bone aspiration confirmed the final diagnosis of ALL-B with chloromas.
 The child receives chemotherapy according to the care protocol of the unfavorable risk group, with a follow-up of 12 months.

-Corresponding author
+Corresponding Author

 Yousra El Boussaadni, Pediatrics Service, Faculty of Medicine and Pharmacy, University of Abdel Malek Essaadi, Tangier, Morocco (yousra.elboussaadni@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ - Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.